 “The bloody stool we will!” his nephew practically screamed.
 “I’m going with you.”
 He marched over to the third ekapad and tried to pull himself onto the creature’s back.
 Its fur shocked him with a red spark and sent him back to the floor.

-“There are only two suits,” Inguin told him.
-Roary’s face reddened.
+“There are only two suits,” Inguin told the boy’s reddening face.
 He moved in a circle around the beasts twice, looking like his internal compass was having a spasmodic fit.
 Eventually it directed him back to the side of Alast’s mount, where he placed his hand on his friend’s armored scaly thigh.
 Tiny pops of lightning no doubt stung his hand, but he kept it there.

 “You can’t go,” he whispered to Alast.